dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-project-file.md

 [!code-xml[Main](understanding-the-project-file/samples/sample11.xml)]

-In this case, you don&#x27;t need to specify the target from the command line.
+In this case, you don't need to specify the target from the command line.
 You can simply specify the project file, and MSBuild will invoke the **FullPublish** target for you.

 [!code-console[Main](understanding-the-project-file/samples/sample12.cmd)]